davinryan/aws-associate-architect/safe-architect/A.questions-i-didnt-know.md

 Used together, emergent design and intentionality continuously build and extend the architectural runway To support continuous deployment, Agile architecture decouples deployment from release

-In addition to Solution Train Engineers and Solution Architects, who of the following should regularly attend Solution pre- and post-Program Increment (PI) Planning?
+In addition to Solution Train Engineers and Solution Architects, who of the following should regularly attend Solution pre- and post-Planning Interval (PI) Planning?
 Agile Teams
 Suppliers
 Epic Owners